aircall/ios-test/README.md

 - Use the architecture you prefer
 - Use any library you want
-- Use **UIKit or SwiftUI**
+- Use **SwiftUI**
 - Your app need to be **compatible with iOS n-1**
-  - for instance if iOS15 is the latest available version, your app need to support iOS14+
+  - for instance if iOS17 is the latest available version, your app need to support iOS16+

 ### Things you need to implement